hgp0487561/learngit/readme.txt

-Git is a distributed version control system.`
-Gis is free software
+Git is a distributed version control system.` d sdf sdf s is free software